 Illustrated standard curve generated with the TET assay standard.

 Demonstration of high sensitivity and specificity of the TET1 activity/inhibition assay achieved by using recombinant TET1 with the TET Hydroxylase Activity Quantification Kit (Colorimetric) (ab156912).

-ab156912 has not yet been referenced specifically in any publications.
+ab156912 has been referenced in 3 publications.

 - Shuai L et al. SIRT5 Regulates Brown Adipocyte Differentiation and Browning of Subcutaneous White Adipose Tissue.
 Diabetes N/A:N/A (2019).
 PubMed: 31010955

 - Awada Z et al. DNA methylome-wide alterations associated with estrogen receptor-dependent effects of bisphenols in breast cancer.
 Clin Epigenetics 11:138 (2019).
 PubMed: 31601247

 - Lecoutre S et al. Reduced PPAR?2 expression in adipose tissue of male rat offspring from obese dams is associated with epigenetic modifications.
 FASEB J 32:2768-2778 (2018).
 PubMed: 29295860